-As a financial services provider you hold highly sensitive private information that may be the target of cyber-attacks.
+As a not-for-profit organisation you hold highly sensitive private information that may be the target of cyber-attacks.
 Making sure your organisation is cyber ready is imperative to reducing your risk as a business.
 To ensure you're across your cyber obligations and responses, you need to: